-Whether or not an OCR is relevant today or how accurate is OCR invoice extraction or invoice OCR is a matter of concern.
+Whether or not an OCR is relevant today or how accurate is invoice OCR data extraction or invoice OCR is a matter of concern.
 There are certain myths surrounding this quite old yet effective technology – optical character recognition (OCR).

 Hence, we took the opportunity to dig in and put forward the reality of invoice data extraction using OCR.

 Myth #1 – OCR is a fully automated invoice data extraction software